-The Rafik B. Hariri Institute for Computing and Computational Science & Engineering initiates, catalyzes, and propels collaborative, interdisciplinary research and training initiatives for a better society by promoting (a) discovery and innovations through the use of computational and data-driven approaches, and (b) advances in the science of computing inspired by challenges in arts and sciences, engineering, and management disciplines.
+The Rafik B. Hariri Institute for Computing and Computational Science & Engineering initiates, catalyzes, and propels collaborative, interdisciplinary research and training initiatives for a better society by:

 Despite its relative youth, the impact of the Hariri Institute for Computing on the BU landscape has been transformational.
-Since its April 2012 inception, the Institute has had many achievements, summarized in the most recent Hariri Institute Annual Report.
-Some of these include:
+Since its April 2012 inception, the Institute has had many achievements, including:

 - Energizing a vibrant community of scholars by connecting junior and senior faculty fellows, and by attracting distinguished visiting fellows from academia and industry

-- Seeding collaborations that promise to transform entire disciplines—from archeology to marketing and from biomedical engineering to investigative journalism
+- Seeding collaborations with the potential to transform entire disciplines—from archeology to marketing and biomedical engineering to investigative journalism

-- Spearheading regional initiatives aiming to establish a nationally-unique center of excellence in cybersecurity research
+- Spearheading regional initiatives that contribute to the establishment of a nationally-unique center of excellence in cybersecurity research

 - Supporting translational research that led to patent-pending technology and a fledgling startup